jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 ```

 {Expand on Algebras}
+{Introduce ideas of initiality}

 ## 1. Explicit and Structured Recursion

-Recursion in its essense is something defined in terms of itself.
-It is a simple
+Recursion in its essence is something defined in terms of itself.
-but powerful concept that forms the bread and butter for functional computation.
+It is a simple yet powerful concept that forms the bread and
-Primitive recursion is a type of recursion
+butter for functional computation.
+Explicit recursion is a way of

-{Structured Recursion}
+describing recursion that is overused for the uninitiated.
+Arbitrary properties of the function  will need to be written and
+proved over and over again which can be simply avoided by carefully
+abstracting away common recursive patterns.

-Its profuseness has meant that abstracting away common patterns could replace a
+Its profuseness implies that abstracting away common patterns could
-plethora of primitive recursive functions.
-Meijer et al has introduced
+replace a plethora of explicit recursive functions.
+Meijer et al

-{Advantages of structuring recursion}
+introduced a set of recursive operators that models different types
+of recursion.
+The catamorphism models iteration which is a special
+case of primitive recursion which is modelled by the paramorphism.
+Meijer also introduced its duals for unfolds and corecursion,
+anamorphism and apomorphism but they are outside the scope of the essay.

+We have known for a long time the use of `gotos` in imperative programming
+obscures the structure of the program and reduces the programmers ability to
+reason with our code.
+For the same reason `gotos` should be avoided, we
+should always use structured recursion whenever possible.
+This is because
+although explicit recursion is more intuitive, structural recursion provides
+a way to reason with our code like never before.
+They provide us with a catalogues
+of useful theorems and properties what we can infer in our functions for free.
+Additionally, as a byproduct of abstracting away the format of traversals, we
+have separated how the function is computed rather than its underlying purpose.
+This means for programmers, trained in the art of structuring recursion,
+can concentrate on the what the computation is doing rather than how.

 ## 2. Hiding (explicit) recursion

 In Section 2, we have detailed the differences between explicit and structured
+recursion and explained that whenever there is a choice between structured
-recursion, and explained why structure recursion should always be used.
+and explicit recursion, structured recursion should always be used.

 ### 2.1 Parameterising Recursion